 And then I thought “you know what?
 I've only got one life and I really want one and I really want this lion.”
 I wanted it on my wrist, which is obviously a tiny little space and I wanted this really intricate, lovely little lion.
 But when I got there on the day, the tattoo artist said “that's way too small.
 I can't put it on your wrist.
 It's going to have to go on your thigh or on your back.”

 This was not what I was prepared for, but I had it in my head that I was not leaving without a tattoo.
 It actually ended up being a really horrible experience, if I'm honest.
 I wasn't really happy with the design, and she wasn't happy doing it because she could tell I wasn't really happy.

 I loved it for about five years.
 I really ran with it and was like “I love it.
 I'm going to embrace it.”
-I wanted to connect with it but I realised after five years that I just wanted it gone.
+I wanted to connect with it but I realized after five years that I just wanted it gone.
 I tried to add to it and amend it with extra bits of geometry and stuff that I love, but my style now is much more sort of delicate, fine line tattoos.
 It's the right thing to do to have it off, so that's what I'm doing!

 Publish Date in article

 "It’s ok to change your mind.
 We put such emphasis on 'if you get a tattoo, it’s got to be forever'.
 Actually, it isn’t.
 I now have the choice to remove it."

 Why did you decide to have it removed?